Duet3D/wiki-content/User_manual/Connecting_hardware/IO_Neopixel_DotStar.md

 * If you use any pins apart from the ones that are designed for that purpose (i.e. the dedicated ones on the Duet 3 boards), then movement will be suspended any time M150 is used to update those LEDs.
 So OK at the start/end of a print, or the end of heating up, but not a good idea during a print.
 This is because if the port the LEDs are connected to doesn't have hardware support for LEDs, the CPU has to stop all other activity including step pulse generation in order to generate the correct pulses.
 Exception: addressing the first or only LED strip configured on a RP2040-based expansion board will not cause movement to be suspended.
 * If you specify too many LEDs then you may run out of RAM, especially on Duet 2, TOOL1LC and EXP1XD.
 Set the M950 U parameter to the number of LEDs you have on the strip.
 * The M950 Q parameter is only used when the port is the dedicated LED port on a Duet 3 series board.
 Otherwise it is ignored.
-* When using general purpose output pins (i.e. not the LED ports on Duet 3 series boards) to control LEDs, the signalling level will be 3.3V; whereas almost all types pf Neopixel LED require at least 3.5V signals for reliable operation.
+* When using general purpose output pins (i.e. not the LED ports on Duet 3 series boards) to control LEDs, the signalling level will be 3.3V; whereas almost all types of Neopixel LED require at least 3.5V signals for reliable operation.
 You should to do one of the following:
   * Try it!
 Sometimes the LEDs work okay with 3.3V signalling.
   * Level shift the signal to 5V.
 A non-inverting 74HCT series gate or buffer such as 74HCT08 can be used to do this.
   * Use Neopixels that accept 3.3V signals (they exist now but are not common)